texnoforge/wopeditor/docs/core_symbols.md

 devices so **drawings** must not be overly complex or otherwise annoying to replicate.

 Finally, symbols need to be distinct.
-No two symbols should be similar.
+No two symbols should be too similar.

 ## Use wopeditor, paper, strings or whatever else you want

-I've [released Words of Power Editor v0.1.0][v0.1.0] which you can use to draw symbols using mouse (and other pointing devices) in **TexnoMagic** format which allows easy sharing of entire magic alphabet as a single zip fil and you can even upload your alphabet to [wop.mod.io](https://wop.mod.io) where everyone with (or without) `wopeditor` can download and modify it easily.
+I've [released Words of Power Editor v0.1.1][v0.1.1] which you can use to draw symbols using mouse (and other pointing devices) in [TexnoMagic] format which allows easy sharing of entire magic alphabet as a single zip file and you can even upload your alphabet to [wop.mod.io](https://wop.mod.io) where everyone with (or without) `wopeditor` can download and modify it easily.

-Please see [wopeditor installation](install.md), it's easy.

 If you don't want to use my experimental software, **please feel free to draw symbols using any method you want** as long as you can share a